National Jute Manufactures Corporation Limited

 National Jute Manufacturers Corporation Ltd.(NJMC) is a central public sector undertaking under the ownership of the Ministry of Textiles, Government of India.
 It is headquartered in Kolkata, West Bengal.
-It was incorporated under the Companies Act, 1956 with an objective to takeover six jute mills, the management of which was earlier taken over by the Government of India under the Industries (Development and Regulation) Act, 1951.
+It was incorporated under the Companies Act, 1956 with an objective to takeo ver six jute mills, the management of which was earlier taken over by the Government of India under the Industries (Development and Regulation) Act, 1951.
 At present NJMC is engaged in manufacturing of jute goods through its three running units, two units located at North North 24 Paragnas in West Bengal and one unit located at Katihar in Bihar.
 It has one subsidiary namely Birds Jute and Export Limited.

 History

 The company formed through the nationalization of six jute mills, namely, Kinnison, Khardah, National, Alexandra, union, all in the state of West Bengal and RBHM Katihar in Bihar in 1980 is under the administrative control of Ministry of Textiles.